-When nothing seems to work out, one of the divers, Rick Stanton, comes up with the idea of sedating the children before making them cross the flooded cave.
-It seems viable but there is only one person who has enough experience with diving as well as the required skill in anesthetics to know just how much to sedate them.
+When nothing seems to work out, one of the divers, Rick Stanton, suggests sedating the children before making them cross the flooded cave.
+It seems viable, but only one person has enough experience with diving and the required anesthetic skill to know just how much to sedate them.
 That person is Dr. Richard “Harry” Harris.
 After his exceptional work in the rescue, the audience naturally thinks about how his life might have changed after the incident.
 What happened to Harry Harris?
-Where is he now?
 Let’s find out.

 Where is Richard “Harry” Harris Today?